-Native American Spirituality
+Native and Indigenous Spirituality

 The Emory University Office of Spiritual and Religious Life (OSRL) seeks to stand in solidarity with the Native People of this land and to build relationships with the descendants of these peoples and support their spirituality and wellbeing.
 To that end, a number of resources are listed below.
 Emory OSRL seeks to build education about and allyship with these peoples into our work.
 With others at Emory University, we celebrate Indigenous Peoples' Day and Native American Heritage Month as part of a year-round commitment to these efforts.
 For more information, please contact: religiouslife@emory.edu.